ivangfr/springboot-jsoup-html-parser/README.md

 > kubectl get pods,cronjobs,jobs
 > ```

-The deployment will install `MongoDB`, run the job `game-score-collector-job` to get data from website for the first time, deploy `game-score-api` and, finally, deploy the cronjob `game-score-collector-cronjob` that will run every `hh:00, hh:10, hh:20, hh:30, hh:40 and hh:50` to get updated data from website.
+The deployment will install `MongoDB` helm chart, run the job `game-score-collector-job` to get data from website for the first time, deploy `game-score-api` and, finally, deploy the cronjob `game-score-collector-cronjob` that will run every `hh:00, hh:10, hh:20, hh:30, hh:40 and hh:50` to get updated data from website.